N4gasak1/N4gasak1/README.md

 # Hi I'm Nagasaki 👋
 I'm mostly developing my stuff in my own in docker hosted gitea.
-So you only see the stuff where I'm involved
+So you only see the stuff where I'm involved with others

 ## IT Stuff I do:
   - self hosting